jsim91/FCSimple/README.md

 # FCSimple

 Tools for the analysis of multidimensional FCS-based data sets.
 This is in active development.
-Bugs are likely.
+Bugs are likely and documentation will come later.
 Tasks that are currently supported include:

 ```
 fcs_join # Use for concatenation of multiple FCS files (can also take a single FCS file) and formatting of package-wide list object